School of Music

 All courses in the Professional Education music courses require 10 or more hours of

 observation and/or teaching in the public schools.
-These experiences are designed
+These experiences are designed to allow for

 practical field application of the information being taught in these courses.
-A total
+A total of 100 hours

 of field observation and teaching is required for the degree.